 Who We Are and What We Do

-By the end of the 2018 financial year, Exiger employed approximately 479 people, with offices in the United States, United Kingdom, Canada, Hong Kong, and Singapore.
-Alongside our staff, independent contractors and data service suppliers play a key role in our client-facing teams and in providing our diligence and technology service.
+By the end of the 2019 financial year, Exiger employed approximately 546 people, with offices in the United States, United Kingdom, Canada, Hong Kong, Romania, and Singapore.
+Alongside our staff, independent contractors and data service suppliers play a key role in our client-facing teams and in providing our diligence and technology services.

 Our Approach to Human Rights and Modern Slavery

-Exiger was founded to conduct the largest ever court-appointed monitorship of a global financial institution.
+founded to conduct the largest ever court-appointed monitorship of a global financial institution.
 We are committed to conducting business in a responsible manner.
-Integrity—one of our company’s seven guiding principles—is embedded in Exiger’s culture through our Code of Conduct, which outlines the values and high ethical standards of both personal and corporate conduct expected of everyone who works for, or with, Exiger.
+Integrity—one of our company’s seven guiding principles—is embedded in Exiger’s culture through our Code of Conduct, which outlines the values and high ethical standards of both personal and corporate conduct expected of everyone who works for or with Exiger.

-Exiger is committed to ensuring that no modern slavery or human trafficking takes place within our business.
+committed to ensuring that no modern slavery or human trafficking takes place within our business.
 We have a zero-tolerance policy towards forced or bonded labour; we ensure all our terms of employment are voluntary and adhere to local laws with respect to minimum age requirements, wages, overtime, and working hours; and we expect the same from our suppliers, contractors, and third parties.
-Further, Exiger employees are encouraged to ‘speak up’ and raise any concerns of potential or actual ethical conduct breaches.
+Further, Exiger employees are encouraged to speak up and to raise any concerns of potential or actual ethical conduct breaches.

 Our Assessment of the Risk to our Organisation and Supply Chains and Supplier Due Diligence

-Exiger has assessed that our organisation’s modern slavery risk is relatively low.
+Exiger has assessed our organisation’s modern slavery risk to be relatively low.
 Exiger is a consultancy in the governance, risk, and compliance space.
-Exiger employs a highly skilled workforce and, according to the Global Slavery Index, operates almost exclusively in countries with a lower prevalence risk of modern slavery.
+Exiger employs a highly skilled workforce, and according to the Global Slavery Index, operates almost exclusively in countries with a lower prevalence risk of modern slavery.

 Moreover, Exiger subjects all permanent staff and independent contractors to a criminal background check prior to onboarding.
 Additionally, Exiger subjects its data service suppliers to enhanced due diligence through Exiger’s bespoke third party management software, DDIQ and Insight 3PM.
 This technology uses artificial intelligence to conduct public records research and negative news screening, and also risk rates our suppliers to enable Exiger to closely monitor higher-risk suppliers.
 Our highest risk data service suppliers are subject to daily negative news screening to ensure we can quickly identify and monitor any new risk.

-Exiger’s operational procurement consists primarily of office facility services, such as security and cleaning, and product purchases, such as laptops, office supplies, and marketing materials.
-To prevent subcontracting and the risk of modern slavery further down these supply chains, Exiger ensures responsible procurement practices, such as avoiding unreasonable expectations and excessive downward pressure on pricing.
+Exiger’s operational procurement consists primarily of office facility services, such as security and cleaning, and of product purchases, such as laptops, office supplies, and marketing materials.
+To minimize the risk of modern slavery further down these supply chains, Exiger ensures responsible procurement practices, such as avoiding unreasonable expectations and excessive downward pressure on pricing.

 Exiger Limited’s London office obtains facilities services from one supplier.
-This supplier is a signatory to the UN Global Compact, publicly declaring their commitment to business integrity.
+This supplier is a signatory to the UN Global Compact, a public declaration of their commitment to business integrity.
 The supplier has published their own Modern Slavery Statement explaining the steps they have taken to prevent modern slavery and human trafficking from their supply chains.
 We will continue to review this relationship to ensure such standards are maintained.

 Our Plans for the Future

-Although Exiger has never identified a human rights breach within our organisation or our supply chains, we are not complacent.
 We are committed to continually improving our efforts to identify, address, and prevent modern slavery.
-We commit to:
+Moving forward, we commit to:

-Developing a more robust due diligence process for our operational procurement, including modern slavery training for procurement staff to increase their awareness of the risks within our supply chains and to encourage greater consideration of a supplier’s ethical performance as a deciding factor in procurement selection; and
+Providing modern slavery guidance to our operational procurement staff to further increase awareness of the risks within our supply chains.
+We will encourage greater consideration of ethical performance as a deciding factor in procurement selection; and

-Mapping the supply chain of Exiger branded merchandise through the first and second tier, to identify product source, and identify and address potential modern slavery risk further down the chain.
+Mapping the supply chain of Exiger branded merchandise; this includes reviewing our vendors, identifying product sources, and identifying and addressing potential modern slavery risks further down the chain.